Chart Color Schemes

 Coonamble has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects likely affecting this region.
-Notable ones are Inland Rail from Narromine to Narrabri, Macquarie-Castlereagh Alluvium Water Resource Plan, Aero Park Residential Estate, and Castlereagh Country Regional Drought Resilience Plan.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects expected to influence the region.
+Notable projects are Inland Rail from Narromine to Narrabri, Macquarie-Castlereagh Alluvium Water Resource Plan, Aero Park Residential Estate, and Castlereagh Country Regional Drought Resilience Plan.
+The following list provides details on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.